 Jetting into the New Year with International Business Travel Tips

-Organizers who had planned to arrive a comfortable couple of days in advance showed up the night before.
+Organizers who had planned to arrive a comfortable couple of days in advance got there the night before.
 A few key personnel arrived with just hours to spare.
-Many people were without a change of clothes, let alone professional attire.
+Many were without a change of clothes, let alone professional attire.

 Luckily, most were able to fit in a quick shopping trip.
 And our team helped ensure that presentations were formatted, rehearsed and ready to go, even if the speakers were bravely battling jetlag.
-We learned a few things and thought others could benefit from our experience.
+We learned a few things, that’s for sure!

 Rehearse at home (or on the plane).
 Don’t count on a leisurely rehearsal day to make sure you’re ready.
 Practice your presentation, with slides and any other visuals, well before you leave.
 If that’s not possible, spend some of your airplane time going over it in your head.

 Be healthy before take-off.
 Travel takes its toll, especially if it’s drawn out with extra flights and long waits in airports.
 To arrive as fresh as possible at your final destination, start getting plenty of sleep, fluids and healthy food at least a week before you depart.
 While en route, drink lots of water, avoid caffeine and alcohol, and try to eat light.

 Carry on toiletries, and a change of clothes.
 If possible, bring enough for a day so you can be fresh should your luggage get lost.
 That includes clean underwear, a toothbrush, make-up and an extra shirt or lightweight dress that looks more professional than your travelwear.

 Pack energy food.
 There’s always a chance you’ll have to skip a meal, or that the local fare won’t appeal to a sensitive stomach.
 Bring granola bars, trail mix, pretzels—something you can eat on the go that will keep you fueled for the journey.